Kodi vs Plex… or if you’re still using Kodi’s predecessor, it would be Plex vs XBMC.

 There also won’t be any mention of any hacks or special tweaks to get a feature to work.
 Personally, I don’t care if you can install some back-end code and modify your installation to have Kodi replicate a Plex feature, or vice versa.
 I don’t care that if you have to root\jailbreak your device, or sideload an app on a particular platform.
 That’s not good enough.

 When I say “simple”, I mean that any feature you want to enable should be found in the Settings screen.
 I mean that an app should be downloadable from whatever the default app store is for that particular device: Google Play Store for Android, Amazon’s App Store for Fire TV, iTunes for Apple, etc.

 Most people want their media center to ‘just work’ when they want to watch TV.
-Setup should be simple.
-Operation should be simple.
+The setup should be simple.
+The operation should be simple.

 Company vs Community

 Most people aren’t going to care about this one way or the other, but I’m including it to give you an idea of why some of the other comparisons are the way they are.

 Kodi is maintained and developed by Team Kodi, and hundreds of volunteer programmers throughout the world.
 The XBMC Foundation is a non-profit organization that was created in 2009 to help with the business of XBMC \ Kodi.
 Mainly, the XBMC foundation handles things like arranging travel to conferences and protecting Kodi’s intellectual property and trademarks.
 At its core, though, Kodi is maintained by regular people who love what product and want to make it better for themselves and others.